zalando/zmon/README.rst

     $ vagrant up

-Please note that the provisioning process will take some time as it downloads the docker images (~15min).
+Please note that the provisioning process will take some time (~15min) while it downloads the Docker images.

 Frontend
 --------